-How to create portable programs in Windows 10
+How to create portable software in Windows 10 [EASY WAY]

 Unfortunately, the majority of programs and apps you’re using every day come as executable, therefore they require installing.
 So if you want to transfer any of these programs to another computer, you’ll have to install them once again.